 Dementia care at home is a task for professional nurses and caregivers who are experienced in the field and know how to care for someone with dementia, on an expert level, in order to maintain not only the wellbeing of the patient but also to keep safe the psychological state of the family that care for their beloved parent who is suffering from dementia.

 It can be difficult for a person with Alzheimer’s or other types of dementia to initiate and maintain conversations.
 However, it is possible to have meaningful and engaging conversations with your patients or loved ones who suffer from dementia.
 By leading, prompting and guiding the conversation with simple statements and questions, you’ll be able to yield important information and have meaningful exchanges.

 Part of caring and treating people with dementia involves maintaining an engagement in life and improving their ability to communicate.
 A feeling of wellbeing comes when our words are shared and acknowledged by others.
 When a person’s ability to speak becomes limited, it is important that we recognize other forms of communication.
 Even direct eye contact or a shared smile can be worth a thousand words.

 These tips will help you better engage your patients or loved one with dementia.

 Make sure that you look directly at the patient when you speak.
 This will help hold their attention and focus on what you are saying.
 If you are an unfamiliar person, or the patient may not remember you, start by introducing yourself.
 State your name and role.
 Don’t wait for the person with dementia to start talking.
-Start the conversation by introducing a topic.
-A good place to start is by asking to look at family photos with them.
+Start the conversation by presenting a topic.
+An excellent place to start, when caring for someone with dementia at home, is by asking to look at family photos with them.

-For those who have an even more difficult time speaking and understanding oral conversation, use pictures as topics of conversation.
+For those who have an even more difficult time speaking and understanding the oral conversation, use pictures as topics of discussion.
 And when necessary, write what you need to say.
 It will give the patient a better chance to understand.

 What to Avoid